Security hacker: Grey hat

 A grey hat hacker lies between a black hat and a white hat hacker, hacking for ideological reasons.
 A grey hat hacker may surf the Internet and hack into a computer system for the sole purpose of notifying the administrator that their system has a security defect, for example.
 They may then offer to correct the defect for a fee.
 Grey hat hackers sometimes find the defect in a system and publish the facts to the world instead of a group of people.
 Even though grey hat hackers may not necessarily perform hacking for their personal gain, unauthorized access to a system can be considered illegal and unethical.

-Elite hacker

-A social status among hackers, elite is used to describe the most skilled.
-Newly discovered exploits circulate among these hackers.
-Elite groups such as Masters of Deception conferred a kind of credibility on their members.

 Script kiddie

 A script kiddie (also known as a skid or skiddie) is an unskilled hacker who breaks into computer systems by using automated tools written by others (usually by other black hat hackers), hence the term script (i.e. a computer script that automates the hacking) kiddie (i.e. kid, child an individual lacking knowledge and experience, immature), usually with little understanding of the underlying concept.